smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/user_journey_test.md

 # WASP - Testing User Journeys

-Let's look at a more complex scenario, where user needs to authenticate first to be able to perform some action.
-Also, we will introduce a slightly more complex load profile:
+Let's explore a more complex scenario where a user needs to authenticate first before performing an action.
+Additionally, we will introduce a slightly more advanced load profile:
 * 1 user for the first 30 seconds
-* then 2 users for next 30 seconds
+* 2 users for the next 30 seconds
-* and finally 3 users for the last 30 seconds
+* 3 users for the final 30 seconds

-Since it's a "user journey", we will use a `VirtualUser` implementation to represent a user.
+Since this is a "user journey," we will use a `VirtualUser` implementation to represent a user.

+### Defining the Virtual User

-Again, let's start with defining the `VirtualUser` struct:
+First, let's define the `VirtualUser` struct:

 ```go
 type VirtualUser struct {
 	*wasp.VUControl